AthenZ/athenz/docs/zts_accesstoken.md

 ## Usage
 --------

-An access token from ZTS service can be fetched using either Service Identity x.509 certificates or service ntokens.
+An access token from ZTS service can be fetched using Service Identity x.509 certificates.

 The optional `expire-time` argument specifies how long the access token should be valid for.
 The value must be specified in minutes.
 The